steveloughran/kerberos_and_hadoop/sections/web_and_rest.md

 SPNEGO is the acronym of the protocol by which HTTP clients can authenticate with a web site using Kerberos.
 This allows the client to identify and authenticate itself to a web site or a web service.
 SPNEGO is supported by

-* the standard browsers, to different levels of pain of use
+* The standard browsers, to different levels of pain of use
 * `curl` on the command line
 * `java.net.URL` in Java7+